 There are several types of installment loans such as auto loans, mortgage loans, personal loans, and student loans.
 Here’s the breakdown and brief description of each example:

-A mortgage loan is another type of installment loan utilized to borrow money when purchasing a new house.
+A mortgage loan is another installment loan used to borrow money when purchasing a new house.
 In general, mortgages are typically repaid between 15-to-30-year terms with monthly payments.
-Some mortgages are known as fixed interest rates meaning they don’t change.
-The standard monthly principal and interest payments won’t typically change either.
+Some mortgages have fixed interest rates, meaning they don’t change over the life of the loan.
+The standard monthly principal and interest payments won’t typically change either, though your monthly payment can vary due to other escrow costs like taxes and insurance.

 Student loan

-Student loans are used to pay for college and educations and are available via the U.S. Department of Education and various private lenders.
-Considered to be an unsecured loan, your tax returns can be garnished to pay unpaid any unpaid student loans in the future.
+Student loans are used to pay for college and other forms of higher education and are available via the U.S. Department of Education and various private lenders.
+Considered an unsecured loan, your tax returns can be garnished to pay any unpaid student loans in the future.

 Personal loan

 Personal loan installment loans may be used for things like consolidating debt, paying off large medical bills or covering unexpected expenses.
 Personal installment loans usually offer terms between 12 and 96 months.
-Note: these types of loans often carry higher interest rates than other loans and personal loans don’t usually require collateral, like a car or house.
+Note: these types of loans often carry higher interest rates than others, and personal loans don’t usually require collateral like a car or house.
 These loans come with regular monthly payments until you pay off your loan.

 Unfortunately, installment loans can have their downsides, too.

-Installment loans have a large monthly payment, but the lender could very well attach other fees and penalties.
-When you apply for an installment loan you may also be asked to pay for the origination fee, which is also the application fee.
+Installment loans have a large monthly payment, but the lender could attach other fees and penalties.
+When you apply for an installment loan, you may also be asked to pay the origination fee, which is also the application fee.
 The lender will perform a credit check, so make sure your credit reports are free of errors that could push down your credit score.

-Also, in some cases, there may be prepayment penalties that require you to pay another fee when paying the loan off early.
+Also, in some cases, prepayment penalties may require you to pay another fee when paying the loan off early.

-Secured vs. unsecured installment loans — what’s the difference?
+Secured vs. unsecured loans — what’s the difference?

 There are two distinct kinds of installment loans: secured loans and unsecured loans.

-A secured loan requires the borrower to give collateral, where an unsecured loan does not.
+A secured loan requires the borrower to give collateral, whereas an unsecured loan does not.

-This difference can affect the interest rate you will pay along with the amount to be borrowed, and any repayment terms.
+This difference can affect the interest rate you will pay, the amount to be borrowed and any repayment terms.

 Secured loan